leroy-merlin-br/garden/CONTRIBUTING.md

 1. Work on a fork
 2. Create a new branch based on the [branch guideline](#branches)
 3. Write the code based on our [code guideline](#code-guideline)
-4. If the feature involves JS, be sure to unit test the feature.
+4. If the feature involves JavaScript, be sure to unit test the feature.
 5. The coverage should not be lowered.
-6. Be sure to rebase your branch with the origin/master.
+6. Be sure to rebase your branch with the origin/master branch.
 7. If the feature involves directly layout, be sure to provide some visual info of it.
 8. The name of the pull request should match the name of the branch.